ltlmaps/ShakaPlaces_DAPP/README.md

 Provide Transparency
 Reward Code, Design and Content

-BUILDING BLOCKS
+# Components & Timelines

 #aragon  - Governance and Decision-Making?
 #sourcecred  - Tracking and Rewarding Contributions?
 #abridged  - Onboarding and Navigation?
 #parachute - Liquidity Mining

-MVP FUND DAO
+# MVP FUND DAO

 We will use the community contracts based on Aragon DAO Company Template to create the base of the core DAO.
 Because the contracts have already been in production for so long, we trust the functionality and features they provide.
 We expect to do minimum changes to the initial source code.
 However, we will create tests for our most common use cases, make sure the user flow makes sense and the users have an easy UX to join in the DAO.

     Estimated time to build, test and launch: 6 weeks

-LiveTheLifeTV DAO
+# LiveTheLifeTV DAO

 This subsequent DAO might need to have multiple specific functionality that the Aragon DAO Company Template does not already have.
 The LiveTheLifeTV DAO will become the core component of the LTL Platform because it will be able to make decisions in a decentralized manner that will be able to enforce the best actions for the wellness of the community.